jspecify/jspecify/docs/spec.md

 ## Nullness-subtype-establishing direct-supertype edges

 > This section defines the supertypes for a given type --- but limited to those
-> that matter for nullness checking.
-For example, there's no need for the rules
+> that fill the gaps in our nullness checking of "top-level" types.
+For example,
-> to reflect that `String NO_CHANGE` extends `Object NO_CHANGE`: If we've
+> there's no need for the rules to reflect that `String NO_CHANGE` extends
-> established that a type has a path to `String NO_CHANGE`, then we already know
+> `Object NO_CHANGE`: If we've established that a type has a path to `String
+> NO_CHANGE`, then we already know that it's
-> that it's [null-exclusive under every parameterization], based on the rules
+> [null-exclusive under every parameterization], based on the rules above, and
-> above, and that's enough to prove subtyping.
-And if we *haven't* established
+> that's enough to prove subtyping.
+And if we *haven't* established that, then
-> that, then the `String`-`Object` edge isn't going to change that.
+> the `String`-`Object` edge isn't going to change that.
 >
 > Thus, the rules here are restricted to type variables and intersection types,
 > whose supertypes may have nullness annotations.